List of Left Behind characters: Vicki Byrne

-Vicki grew up in a trailer park, and hated it because people regularly made fun of her and the others who lived in Prospect Gardens, calling them names such as "Trailer Trash".
-Her parents smoked, drank, and fought constantly.
-Every Friday, Vicki would usually have to baby-sit her sister Jeannie, however, occasionally she would ditch her and run off to smoke, drink or do dope with her friends.
-When Vicki was twelve, a man asked to speak at the dance.
-Everyone was first irritated, and then quiet as he told all present that Jesus had loved them enough to die for them and He wanted everyone to accept His gift of grace and eternal life.
-Vicki's parents and her sister all accepted Jesus as their Lord and Savior, along with her brother Eddie in Michigan, while a defiant Vicki refused.
-Following her parents' conversion, Vicki became even more rebellious and continued to refuse to convert.
-One night she came back from partying to find the house quiet and was under the impression that they had fallen asleep waiting for her.
-When she woke up the next morning, all her family were gone because they had been raptured.
-Though her best friend Shelly wondered what happened, Vicki knew the truth — Christ had come back for His own.
-She then accepted Christ upon meeting Bruce Barnes, Judd Thompson, Lionel Washington, and Ryan Daley.
-She spent the next seven years proselytizing, which included interrupting a concert by Z-Van (lead singer of the Four Horsemen and one of Nicolae Carpathia's false messiahs) and speaking to the crowd of thousands.
-Judd fell in love with her very early in the series and the two were married around a year before the Glorious Appearing, shortly following Vicki's twentieth birthday.
+Vicki Byrne grows up in a trailer park, which she hates because people regularly make fun of her and the others who live there.
+Her parents smoke, drink, and fight constantly.
+Every Friday, Byrne has to babysit her sister Jeannie; however, she occasionally runs off to smoke, drink or do dope with her friends.
+When Vicki is twelve, a man asks to speak at the dance.
+At first the crowd is irritated, and then grows quiet as he tells all present that Jesus loves them enough to have died for them and that Jesus wants everyone to accept his gift of grace and eternal life.
+Byrne's parents and her sister, along with her brother Eddie in Michigan, all accept Jesus as their Lord and Savior, while a defiant Vicki refuses.
+Following her parents' conversion, she becomes even more rebellious and refuses to convert.
+One night, after returning from a party to a quiet house, she goes to bed and wakes up the next morning to her family missing.
+Though her best friend Shelly wonders what happened, Byrne knows the truth — Christ has come back for his own.
+She then accepts Christ upon meeting Bruce Barnes, Judd Thompson, Lionel Washington, and Ryan Daley.
+She spends the next seven years proselytizing, including interrupting a concert by Z-Van (lead singer of the Four Horsemen and one of Nicolae Carpathia's false messiahs) and speaking to the crowd of thousands.
+Judd falls in love with her very early in the series; the two are married around a year before the Glorious Appearing, shortly following her twentieth birthday.

 Nicolae Carpathia

 Nicolae Jetty Carpathia is the primary antagonist in the Left Behind book series.
-Within the series, Carpathia is the Antichrist, and leader of the Global Community (G.C.), a world government which he ultimately marshals against the followers of Jesus Christ.
+Within the series, Carpathia is the Antichrist, and leader of the Global Community (GC), a world government which he ultimately marshals against the followers of Jesus Christ.

 In the Left Behind films, Carpathia is portrayed by Gordon Currie, Randy LaHaye and Bailey Chase.
 In the Left Behind PC games, he is portrayed by Trevor Parsons.